 Lead Curriculum Specialist, NIEC HQ

 Dr. Vijayadevar earned a Doctor of Philosophy from the Victoria University of Wellington, New Zealand with an emphasis on examining collaborative leadership practices in Singapore’s early childhood context through professional learning communities.
-Her research interests include leadership and teachers’ reflective practices.
-She has developed professional development courses for Tamil preschool teachers and is involved in the training programmes.
+Her research interests include leadership and educators’ reflective practices.
+She has developed professional development courses for Tamil preschool educators and is involved in the training programmes.
 She has also participated in several symposiums and workshops organised by Ministry of Education in promoting Mother Tongue Languages.

 Birth to 3